Universidad Carlos III de Madrid

 Language training is available through UC3M's University Language Center.
 Students can take an

 intensive course prior to the start of the semester or throughout the semester.
 These courses are not part of the regular university academic offer and do cost additional fees.

 To see courses UofSC students have taken at this university, please reference the Registrar's Course Equivalency Table.

 During January and February, ESN (Erasmus Student Network) organizes a wide range of welcome activities, such as trips, guided visits, parties, sports activities.

 Per university policy, all UofSC students will be charged emergency medical, evacuation and repatriation insurance for their time abroad.

 Most international students search for housing near the center of Madrid or near the university.
 The cost of accommodation is generally more expensive in the center of Madrid compare to near campus.
 UC3M partners with a number of housing agencies that can help you find accommodation suitable for your needs, and they provide resources if you would like to arrange a homestay.

 The spring semester takes place from late January to late May/early June.

 There is a mandatory Welcome Event at the start of each semester for new international exchange students.
 Students receive information about administrative procedures, UC3M facilities and services, and also have the opportunity to meet other international exchange students.

 Students who attend UC3M for a semester or academic year are required to obtain a Spanish visa.
 Students must appear in person at the Spanish consulate or embassy.
 The Spanish consulate in Miami, FL is the closest consulate to South Carolina.
 Planning ahead is vital.
-Please contact the Education Abroad Office for information on the Spanish visa process.
+Out-of-state students may go through their home residence jurisdiction.